-Southeast Asia Travel Tips
+Southeast Asia Travel Guide

 The backpacking trail through Southeast Asia is well worn.
 People have been traveling it since the 1970s.
 Starting in beautiful Thailand, the trail makes its way to up-and-coming Laos, through Vietnam, and through the temples of Angkor Wat.
 It then heads back into Thailand, where people head south to party in the Thai Islands before moving down to into Malaysia and Singapore.
 There’s a few variations on the trail but this is what it mostly covers.
 The warm months of November-April draw the biggest crowds.
 Everyone is escaping the cold in Europe, and it’s not too hot in the region.
 Despite the vastness of the region, the tourist trail is much more uniform in many ways than Europe.
 Prices can be quite similar in places, transportation types don’t vary too much, and general travel advice is usually the same.